Introduction

 - what specific data within the data set is used for the experiment

-Example: Our predictor algorithm is tested for real-life benchmark datasets available at CAVIAR Project (EC Funded CAVIAR project/IST 2001 37540) to check for relative error.
+Example 4: Our predictor algorithm will be tested for real-life benchmark datasets available at CAVIAR Project (EC Funded CAVIAR project/IST 2001 37540) to check for relative error.
 The data set consists of different human motion patterns observed at INRIA Lab at Grenoble, France and Shop Centre.
 These motion patterns consist of frames captured at 25 frames/second.

 When it comes to data collection or generation, researchers often face the challenge of having to label their data.
-There are two main approaches to data labeling: using existing data labeling software and outsourcing the labeling process.
+There are two main approaches to data labelling: using existing data labelling software and outsourcing the labelling process.

-With existing data labeling software, researchers can utilize pre-existing tools and platforms to label their data efficiently and accurately.
-This can save time and resources, as well as ensure consistency in the labeling process.
+With existing data labelling software, researchers can utilize pre-existing tools and platforms to label their data efficiently and accurately.
+This can save time and resources, as well as ensure consistency in the labelling process.

 Here you need to describe and explain your chosen methods and relate them to your research questions and/or hypotheses.
 The description of the methods used should include enough details so that the study can be replicated by other Researchers, or at least repeated in a similar situation or framework.
 This information is particularly important when a new method has been developed or an innovative use of an existing method is utilized.
 Detailed discussion on the following points is essential in the method section.